 Besides the great discoveries it provided, the Cassini-Huygens spacecraft also marked an act of unity in the name of science.
 This spacecraft, which traveled to Saturn carrying a probe known as Huygens, was a joint effort among NASA, the European Space Agency, and the Italian Space Agency.
 Cassini-Huygens’ mission lasted 20 years, and in that time it made many critical discoveries, including revelations about the gravitational pull of Saturn’s rings.
 Huygens also made the first landing on Titan, Saturn’s moon.
 Perhaps most impressively, the Cassini-Huygens mission ended with a grand finale: In its last months, Cassini-Huygens dove through the gap between Saturn and its rings 22 times, creating a well of data about this previously unexplored region.

 You may also like: Space discoveries that will blow your mind

 Elon Musk’s SpaceX is going where no private company has gone before: to space.
 The mission, representing the first astronaut trip to space since 2011, is part of NASA’s Commercial Crew Program.
 The Crew Dragon spacecraft had astronauts Robert Behnken and Douglas Hurley on board when it took off from Launch Complex 39A in Florida on a Falcon 9 rocket on May 30, 2020.

 Mars 2020 Perseverance Rover

-NASA’s Mars Exploration program launched the Perseverance rover in July 2020 as part of a two-year program.
-The rover is collecting organic samples and searching for signs of life.
-Fastened to the rover is a helicopter, named Ingenuity, tasked with testing flight capabilities on the red planet.
-It will be the first aircraft to test controlled flight on another planet.
+NASA’s Mars Exploration program launched the Perseverance rover in July 2020 as part of a two-year program to collect organic samples and search for signs of life.
+Fastened to the rover was a helicopter named Ingenuity, tasked with testing flight capabilities on the red planet.
+Perseverance landed on Mars in 2021.